Timpson (retailer): Johnsons The Cleaners

-Johnsons The Cleaners is a provider of specialist dry cleaning, textile repairs, photo printing, and key cutting, with over 200 shops across the UK.
+Johnsons The Cleaners is a provider of specialist dry cleaning, textile repairs, photo printing, and key cutting, with more than 200 shops across the UK.
 It was bought by the Timpson Group in 2017, but the business’ origins go back to 1817, when the Johnson Brothers set up their silk dyeing business in Liverpool, before amalgamating with two dry cleaning businesses in 1920.

 The group expanded to 12 companies between 1920 and 1980, which were then restructured in 1995 when Johnson Cleaners Ltd was formed.
 The business opened its specialist centre in Rugby that same year, to meet the growing demand for specialist dry cleaning services across the country.

 In 2003, Johnsons co-founded GreenEarth Cleaning, the world’s largest brand of environmentally friendly dry cleaning, and now uses this product exclusively in all of its dry cleaning shops.
 In 2014, the business launched a dry cleaning partnership with Waitrose supermarkets, and was then acquired by the Timpson Group in 2017.

 Timpson has since expanded the services on offer to include clothing repairs and alterations, key cutting, watch repairs and photo processing.